 The incidence rate was increased among patients with visceral metastases in stage IV PCa at diagnosis.
 PSA over 80 ng/mL, the presence of bone metastasis and the presence of LN metastases were risk factors closely correlated with the development of visceral metastases in stage IV PCa patients.
 The presence of visceral plus bone metastases, two or three sites, age over 70 and T4 stage represent prognostic factors on survival outcomes in visceral metastatic PCa patients.

-Ethical Statement: Since all information from the SEER database has been de-identified and no identifying information was used in this analysis, informed consent is not required for use of SEER data.
+Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+Since all information from the SEER database has been de-identified and no identifying information was used in this analysis, informed consent is not required for use of SEER data.

 - Shou J, Zhang Q, Wang S, et al. The prognosis of different distant metastases pattern in prostate cancer: A population based retrospective study.
 Prostate 2018;78:491-7.
 [Crossref] [PubMed]